Georgia Dentist Who Treats Patients with Parkinson's Disease

 Problems with shaking, muscle stiffness and muscle control make it very difficult and even dangerous for patients with Parkinson's Disease's disorder to receive dental care in a traditional dental office setting.
 Most dental practices are simply not equipped to safely treat these special care patients in performing complex dental work.

-Atlanta Dental Care & Parkinson's Disease
+Quality Dental Care & Parkinson's Disease

 Dr. Kurtzman and the staff at David Kurtzman, DDS have worked very hard to create a practice that provides safe, effective and pain free Atlanta dental care for patients with Parkinson's Disease.
 Our office is specially equipped to handle special care patients, however, it is safer to treat many patients with Parkinson's Disease in a hospital setting.